It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Outgrown Such Silly Superstitions: An interesting take on the subject, but not played anviliciously straight.
 The Codex offers details on the religions and cultures of the major races (for example: it turns out that Confucianism and Zen Buddhism have found a niche among the turians) but religion doesn't have a large part in the actual game.

 - One of the conversation possibilities with Ashley reveals that she is religious and that this is considered unusual.
 Shepard can also proclaim that s/he's religious.
-Legion and EDI also know the Christian Bible.
+Legion and EDI reference the Christian Bible when coming up with his name.

 - Mordin also claims he studied religions "looking for answers."
 Justified in his case.